mentalsmash/uno/README.md

 ```

 If you have a pre-built wheel file for `connextdds-py` (e.g. if installing on
-a Raspberry Pi), place the file in the directory where you are running the
+a Raspberry Pi), place it in the directory where you are running the
-installation script, and the script will automatically detect it and offer to
+script, and it will be automatically detected and installed.
-use it.

-If a wheel file is not available, the script will automatically clone and
+If a wheel file is not available, the script will try to clone and
 build `connextdds-py` from source.
 [RTI Connext DDS](https://github.com/mentalsmash/uno/wiki/Installation#rti-connext-dds)
-must have beeen already installed on the system, and available via `NDDSHOME`.
+be installed on the system, and available via `NDDSHOME` for this to succeed.

 Consult the [Installation](https://github.com/mentalsmash/uno/wiki/Installation)
 section of the wiki for more information on each installation step performed